Author, debug, and deploy Rego policies from inside your AI client.

 Authoring and static analysis

-Format, check, lint, parse, inspect, and analyze dependencies in Rego source without a running OPA server.
+Format, check, lint, parse, inspect, and analyze dependencies in Rego source without a running OPA server. rego_check_schema validates that all input.* references in a policy are consistent with a provided JSON Schema.
 Wraps opa fmt, opa check, opa parse, opa inspect, opa deps, and the Regal linter.

 Evaluation and testing

 Evaluate queries against policies and inputs with optional explain traces, profiling data, and per-line coverage.
-Run the full opa test suite or benchmark hot rules.
+Run the full opa test suite or benchmark hot rules. rego_test_multiroot handles repos with multiple independent package namespaces where a single opa test run would produce package-conflict errors.
 All results are structured JSON, not terminal output.

 Higher-level helpers